 No problem!
 While you’re learning how to get rid of pet hair, also check out our amazing tips on How to Get Rid of Dog Odor (click to read on this site).

 Did we cover all you needed to know about how to get rid of pet hair?

 In this post, we dove deep into the world of pet hair.

 We love our furry friends, but sometimes the dander, hair, and mess are more than we can handle.
 So we broke down the steps to clean it up and bring back the cleanliness to your home.

 Specifically, we looked at how to get rid of pet hair in your home.

 All it takes are a few changes and some conviction.
-However when in doubt, grab your trusted vacuum cleaner, lint roller or damp sponge and get in action.
+However when in doubt, grab your trusted vacuum cleaner, lint roller or a damp sponge and get in action.